to become a Conservation Ambassador!

 Tuition + Scholarship Support

 Tuition Cost is $600 which includes housing and meals.
-Scholarship support is available at 50% ($250) and 80% ($400) levels. ** If you are requesting scholarship support you will receive a scholarship application during the application process.
+Scholarship support is available at 50% ($300) and 80% ($480) levels. ** If you are requesting scholarship support you will receive a scholarship application during the application process.
+If you need additional support beyond 80% because of financial need – you may request that as well!

 The Wildlife Leadership Academy program goes beyond one week, beyond one year – it is an experience that will last you a lifetime.